 - One click

 Google’s corporate vision statement has three variables, namely, world’s information, accessibility, and one click.
 The company fulfills the “world’s information” component of the vision statement by indexing webpages and maintaining databases of the resulting information.
-Google fulfills the “accessibility” component by offering its products to everyone around the world.
+Google applies the “accessibility” component by offering its products to everyone around the world.
 The “one click” component of the corporate vision refers to easy access to information.
 The company fulfills this component by offering innovative products, such as the easy-to-use Google Search.
 These products are specified in the product mix of Google’s marketing mix or 4P and enable the business to maximize the accessibility of its technical capabilities to benefit online users.
 Thus, the company effectively follows its vision statement.

 Google’s Corporate Vision and Corporate Mission – Recommendations

 Google effectively follows its corporate mission and vision statements.
-The company is known for effective products, like Search, that satisfy the specifics of the vision and mission of the business.
+The company is known for products, like Search, that satisfy the specifics of the vision and mission of the business.
 Leadership in the industry supports the “universal accessibility” component of the mission statement by making the company’s products widely used.
 Innovative strategies contribute to the company’s capacity to maintain its leadership in the industry.
 This leading position empowers Google to continue fulfilling its mission statement and vision statement.

 - Alphabet Inc. – Form 10-K.